harness/developer-hub/docs/cloud-cost-management/2-getting-started-ccm/4-set-up-cloud-cost-management/set-up-cost-visibility-for-azure.md

   All resources are selected by default.
 However, you can deselect to exclude resources for which you do not wish to receive recommendations.
 3. Select the **VM/VMSS right sizing** tab.
 4. Select the subscriptions.
-This is required to receive VM right sizing recommendations.
+This is required to receive VM rightsizing recommendations.
    The default **CPU utilization** is 100% and the default **Look back period** is 7 days.

 After configuring the **Advisor**, go to [Azure recommendations](https://developer.harness.io/docs/category/recommendations) to view and apply recommendations.